What to Expect During Your Appointment with Family Court Services

-Generally, a family court judge will not issue custody orders on an emergency basis unless there is evidence provided that the minor child faces a threat of immediate harm or the threat of being removed from the State of California without the express consent of the other parent.
+Generally, a family court judge will not issue custody orders on an emergency basis unless there is evidence that the minor child faces a threat of immediate harm or threat of being removed from the State of California without the express consent of the other parent.

 If a threat legitimately exists, it is imperative that you act fast.
 Contact GYL now if this is the case and we can appear on your behalf in family court within 48 hours to request emergency child custody orders.